-On the Bahia state coastline, at the entrance to the vast and magnificent « All Saints Bay » (Baia de Todos os Santos), Salvador de Bahia offers you a refreshing vacation in the capital of Bahia.
-Salvador is known as a traditional, authentic and welcoming Brazil.
-It was the original capital of Brazil and is steeped in history where you can visit a whole quarter that has around 800 well conserved buildings dating back to the Renaissance and up to the 18th century.
+On the Bahia state coastline, at the entrance to the magnificent Baía de Todos os Santos (All Saints Bay), Salvador de Bahia offers a refreshing vacation in the capital of Bahia.
+Salvador is known as a traditional, authentic and welcoming part of Brazil.
+It was the original capital of Brazil and is steeped in history.
+You can visit a whole quarter that has around 800 well conserved buildings dating back to the Renaissance and up to the 18th century.

-You can discover this amazing heritage by visiting the historical quarter of Pelourinho (the pillory, referring to the one that was once installed in the main square and used to punish the slaves).
-This area of old coloured houses and cobbled streets has been renovated and is now one of the best preserved heritage sites in Brazil.
-During this tour a personal guide will take you on a trip into the history covering most of the Portuguese colonization of Brazil.
+See this intriguing heritage for yourself by visiting the historical quarter of Pelourinho (the pillory, referring to the one that was once installed in the main square and used to punish slaves).
+This area of old, brightly coloured houses and cobbled streets has been renovated and is now one of the best preserved heritage sites in Brazil.
+During this tour, a personal guide will take you on a trip back in time covering most of the Portuguese colonization of Brazil.

 Salvador de Bahia is an important historical town, but also has a beautiful coastline of 50kms with lots of tropical beaches.
-It is also an emblematic place for mixed races where 82% of its population declares itself of Afro descent. (ref: IBGE 2014).
+It is also an emblematic place for mixed race peoples where 82% of its population declares itself of African descent (ref: IBGE 2014).